© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tramway embankment is a scheduled monument protected by Historic England under reference 1004601.
 View the official record →

-Tramway embankment is a linear earthwork located in Derbyshire that dates to the Industrial Revolution period.
+Tramway embankment is a monument located in Derbyshire, England, dating from the industrial period of the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004601.

 Tramway embankment is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004601.